Tight security as Gov. Ugwuanyi takes oath of office for second term

 Men of the Federal Roads Safety Corps and Enugu State Roads Task Force are also on hand controlling traffic.

-Some of the dignitaries in attendance included Ugwuanyi; Deputy Governor, Cecilia Ezeilo; Deputy Senate President, Chief Ike Ekweremadu; and former Governor, Chimaroke Nnamani.
+Some of the dignitaries in attendance included: Ugwuanyi, deputy governor, Mrs Cecilia Ezeilo, Deputy Senate President, Chief Ike Ekweremadu and former governor, Chimaroke Nnamani.

 Others were the speaker of the state assembly, members of the state assembly, Chief Judge of the state, members of the clergy and others.